Azure/azure-functions-durable-python/docs/openai_agents/getting-started.md

 ### Create an Azure Functions App

 This framework is designed specifically for **Azure Functions applications**.
-You need to create a Python Functions app to use the OpenAI Agents Integration for Reliability on Azure Functions (Preview).
+You need to create a Python Functions app to use the OpenAI Agent SDK Integration with Azure Durable Functions (Preview).

 **For new users**: If you're new to Azure Functions, follow these guides to get started:
 - [Create your first Python function in Azure](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python)